Features on mercy.net and MyMercy, including online scheduling, require scheduled downtime June 25 - July 1. Learn more.

 The COVID-19 vaccination is administered as a shot in the arm.
 Of the three vaccines that are currently available for Emergency Use Authorization (EUA), two require a second dose to be fully effective.
 Current guidance recommends 21-28 days between the first and second vaccinations.

-You’ll be monitored for a reaction for 15 to 30 minutes at the vaccine clinic.
+Following your COVID-19 vaccination, you will be monitored for a reaction for 15 to 30 minutes at the vaccine clinic.
 Information will be provided on how to report side effects after you leave.
 In the rare event you develop a severe allergic reaction after leaving, go to your nearest emergency room or call 911.

 If you provided a cell phone number when you registered for your vaccine appointment, you’ll receive a text message within 24 hours of your appointment giving you the option to confirm, reschedule or cancel your appointment via text message.
 If you request to reschedule, a Mercy team member will call you to schedule your new appointment time.

-If you provided a land line number when you registered for your vaccine appointment, you’ll receive a phone call within 24 hours of your appointment giving you the option to confirm, reschedule or cancel your appointment.
+If you provided a landline number when you registered for your vaccine appointment, you’ll receive a phone call within 24 hours of your appointment giving you the option to confirm, reschedule or cancel your appointment.
 If you request to reschedule, a Mercy team member will call you to schedule your new appointment time.

 Yes.
-You won’t be charged for the vaccine, but state guidelines allow Mercy to charge health plans a small fee to cover the costs of providing staff and space for vaccination clinics.
+You won’t be charged for the COVID-19 vaccine, but state guidelines allow Mercy to charge health plans a small fee to cover the costs of providing staff and space for vaccination clinics.

 While the first COVID-19 vaccines are new to people, they are based on science that is more than 30 years old.
-These vaccines provide our bodies with only part of the genetic code of COVID (not a full weakened or dead virus like some vaccines).
+These vaccines provide our bodies with only part of the genetic code of COVID (not a full weakened or dead virus-like some vaccines).
 From that code, our bodies produce proteins that are harmless on their own, but they allow our immune systems to produce antibodies in response.
 Those antibodies will then be able to recognize and attack COVID-19 if we're exposed and it’s introduced into our body.

 Everyone should get vaccinated against COVID-19.
 The vaccine will be a major factor in reducing the public health threat posed by the pandemic and will ultimately save lives and reduce hospitalizations.
 We will follow CDC guidelines to distribute the vaccine in a fair, ethical and transparent way.

 Any vaccine or medication can cause side effects.
-You may experience common side effects such as swelling and sore arm where you got the shot along with an overall low-grade fever, chills, tiredness or headache that goes away within a few days.
+You may experience common side effects from the COVID-19 vaccine such as swelling and sore arm where you got the shot along with an overall low-grade fever, chills, tiredness or headache that goes away within a few days.
 These symptoms are normal and are a sign that the body is building immunity.
 Safety is the top priority of any vaccine.
 Early results from the first COVID-19 vaccines tested in people show they worked as intended with no serious side effects.
 Talk with your Mercy provider about any specific concerns you may have.

 Until we have more data on how well the COVID-19 vaccines work, we won’t know how long immunity lasts after vaccination.
 Experts are working to learn more about both vaccine-induced immunity and natural immunity.
 The CDC will provide updates as new information becomes available.